 Dearest Mimi has been misbehaving… Or maybe I have?
-In any case, I feel I ended up with a below par creation and in this post I’m naming and shaming (mostly myself).
+In any case, I feel I ended up with a below par creation and in this post, I’m naming and shaming (mostly myself).
 Any advice to help Mimi get back into my good graces is very welcome.
 We are of course talking about the Mimi blouse from Love at First Stitch by Tilly Walness.

 Let me start by saying I absolutely love this book, and I’ve already recommended it to so many people, as well as buying it as a gift for some of my newbie sewing friends.
-The copy I got for myself was especially purchased for this pattern, I really really loved the collar.
+The copy I got for myself was specially purchased for this pattern, I really really loved the collar.
 Plus, I was a match made in heaven with this fabric, a green with navy polka dot chiffon.

 So what’s wrong with my Mimi?
 My main problem came from the front yoke gathers, which twisted and flounced in the most awkward way, so much so that I ended up unpicking them (about 4 times) and removing about 4 cm from the armhole side of the front of the blouse, as well as scooping the armhole a bit.
 This solved the problem of sorts, but not completely.
 It might also be because the fabric is quite floppy.
-I’ve seen Mimi made out of crispier fabric and it it looks better.
+I’ve seen Mimi made out of crispier fabric and it looks better.
 So, is this how it’s meant to be and am I just being silly?

 My second problem is the unequal collar, somehow when I put in the buttonholes, sewed the buttons in, and buttoned it up, the edge of the front came up closer to the collar on the left side than the right side.
 I was pretty sure I respected the notches on the pattern, but clearly not… Has anyone had this problem as well?